The Blacksmith’s Dilemma

 "His Majesty says you are to go and see him immediately.
 He has a job for you to do," said the messenger.

 Wakaluga was delighted.
-Hastily putting on his best white robes he hurried off to the palace, wondering what the king wanted him to do.
-He passed many of his friends about their early-morning tasks in the dusty roads, and to all of them he shouted happily, "The king has sent for me!
+Hastily putting on his best white robes he hurried off to the palace, wondering what kind of commission the King had in mind.
+He passed many of his friends about their early-morning tasks in the dusty roads, and to all of them he shouted happily, "The King has sent for me!
 He has some work for me to do.
 Wish me luck!"

 "Yes, your Majesty," replied Wakaluga, bowing low once more.